porsche-design-system/porsche-design-system/packages/components-js/tests/vrt/playwright/README.md

 You'll see now blue screenshot as a result.

-Note: don't forget to remove `results` folder before you start test, otherwise sometimes Playwright caches the result.
+_Note_: don't forget to remove `results` folder before you start test, otherwise sometimes Playwright caches the result.

+### Pre-conditions

+This bug happens in one of the following known scenarios.
+CSS `filter` property doesn't take plase on screenshots, if one of the following conditions is met:

+1. `-webkit-backdrop-filter` or `transform` is applied to the element
+2. `-webkit-backdrop-filter` or `transform` is applied to some previous element inside the same DOM parent
+3. `-webkit-backdrop-filter` or `transform` is applied to some previous element inside the same Shadow DOM of some other element
+4. `-webkit-backdrop-filter` or `transform` is applied to some children of the element or to elements in Shadow DOM of children of the element

+**But:** If `-webkit-backdrop-filter` or `transform` is applied to parent element - then the bug is not reproducible.

+### List of examples in project

+Curently we have the following examples where screenshot is not correct (css filter is not applied):

+- Table: icons in table head are not visible for `dark` theme, because we have `-webkit-backdrop-filter` inside of `scroller` (being used by table) and `transform` inside of table head cell.